Corruption in Sri Lanka

 Corruption in Sri Lanka is considered a major problem in all levels of society, from the top echelons of political power to minor staff levels.

-According to Transparency International's 2024 Corruption Perceptions Index, Sri Lanka scored 32 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Sri Lanka ranked #121 among the 180 countries in the Index, where the country ranked #1 is perceived to have the most honest public sector.
-Sri Lanka's score has declined yearly since the 2020 Index, in which it scored 38.
-For comparison with regional scores, the best score among the countries of the Asia Pacific region (Note: Afghanistan, Australia, Bangladesh, Bhutan, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, North Korea, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, South Korea, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) was 84, the average score was 44 and the worst was 16.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+According to Transparency International's 2025 Corruption Perceptions Index, Sri Lanka scored 35 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Sri Lanka ranked #107 among the 182 countries in the Index, where the country ranked #1 is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among those countries of the Asia Pacific region that appeared in the Index (Note: Afghanistan, Australia, Bangladesh, Bhutan, Brunei Darussalam, Cambodia, China, Fiji, Hong Kong, India, Indonesia, Japan, North Korea, South Korea, Laos, Malaysia, Maldives, Mongolia, Myanmar, Nepal, New Zealand, Pakistan, Papua New Guinea, Philippines, Singapore, Solomon Islands, Sri Lanka, Taiwan, Thailand, Timor-Leste, Vanuatu, and Vietnam) was 84, the average score was 45 and the worst score was 15.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).

 Corruption directly affects the welfare of citizens by decreasing public investments in health, education, infrastructure, security, housing and plantations.
 One of the more recent forms of corruption is through public procurement because of the lack of transparency in transactions that happen within the government.

 Weak whistleblower protections undermine citizens' willingness to stand up against corruption.
 Despite some recent institutional reforms by the government to fight corruption, whistleblower protections need to be improved.
 The problems are long-standing, and despite ongoing calls for reform, and many attempts to improve the situation, there is little evidence of progress.
 Most of the Sri Lankan population consider bribery to be just a fact of life and that bribing a public official is necessary to get most jobs done.